 Global warming is seen as the major cause of rising temperatures around the world.
 The El Nino phenomenon is another factor that creates dry spells that increase air temperatures in many countries in the tropics.
 When measuring hottest temperatures, it is about air temperatures and not ground temperatures which are considerably higher.
 Air temps are measured about 1.5 meters above the ground.
 Many regions around the world have hot temperatures due to their geographical locations but even these hot locations get higher than normal hot temperatures occasionally.
-These areas are Aziziya, Libya Death Valley, California; Flaming Mountains, China and Lut Desert, Iran.
-Most inland deserts exhibit high daytime temperatures.
+The hottest temperature ever recorded was a staggering 56.7 degrees Celsius in Death Valley, California in 1913.

 Hottest Recorded Temperatures on Earth

 Heat waves are abnormal high temperatures that occur above average daytime temperatures or comfort criteria for that particular area.
 Heat waves are defined as lasting for at least a day to several weeks.
 Heat waves are created when high pressure forms at 10,000-25,000 feet altitude and grows stronger for several weeks especially during summer.
 After a time, the high pressure sinks to the surface trapping heat that otherwise would disperse.
 Heat starts accumulating that turns into a heat wave.